Blog

 It’s been another fantastic year here at LoginTC!

-From the launch of our on-premises MFA solution, LoginTC Managed, to the release of our unique cyber insurance-specific offering, LoginTC Assure, our product and development teams have been hard at work ensuring LoginTC is ready for modern cybersecurity demands.
+From the launch of our on-premises MFA solution, LoginTC Managed, to the release of our unique cyber insurance-specific offering, our product and development teams have been hard at work ensuring LoginTC is ready for modern cybersecurity demands.

 That’s why we’re excited to close out the year with a major update to our LoginTC Cloud offering.
 We’ve introduced new features to give you better insights into your LoginTC accounts, especially in the area of authentication security, as well as better leverage intuitive tools for managing your own administrator account.